-6 hours lecture/lab per week Prerequisite(s): Acceptance into the Associate in Science degree in Physical Therapist Assistant program or consent of PTA Program Director.
+Variable hours per week for a total of 67.5 lab hours Prerequisite(s): Acceptance into the Associate in Science degree in Physical Therapy Assistant program or consent of PTA Program Director.
 Comment: Letter grade only.
-PTA 242 may not be audited.
-PTA 242 may not be taken credit/no credit.
+PTA 244L may not be audited.
+PTA 244L may not be taken credit/no credit.

-PTA 242 presents the theory and application of therapeutic interventions as they relate to amputations, cardio pulmonary conditions, wounds, peripheral vascular disease, burns, lymphedema and Obstetrics and Gynecology (OB/GYN) conditions.
+PTA 244L presents the application of therapeutic interventions as they relate to amputations, cardiopulmonary conditions, wounds, peripheral vascular disease, burns, lymphedema and Obstetrics and Gynecology (OB/GYN) conditions.
 It reviews basic physiology, pathology and etiology of the named conditions.
 An overview of the most commonly seen surgical and nonsurgical interventions will be included.
 By using lab simulation and role playing of actual clinical situations the students will use information to think analytically, problem solve and modify treatment interventions.
 Isolation techniques, prosthetic and orthotic fitting will be practiced.
 An integrated approach to treatment will include material from all previous courses with an emphasis on therapeutic exercise.